 Extra-curricular activities are another important aspect of an undergraduate education that should not be overlooked.
-Participating in these activities is important not just because they look good on a resume or law school application, but also because these activities can help you develop the various interpersonal skills necessary to succeed in a profession such as law.
-In particular, law schools look quite favorably on students who take on leadership roles in student organizations, presumably because leadership positions, rather than mere membership, tend to develop most the aforementioned skills.
+Participating in these activities is important not just because they look good on a resume or law school application.
+These activities can help you develop the various interpersonal skills necessary to succeed in a profession such as law.
+In particular, law schools look quite favorably on students who take on leadership roles in student organizations, presumably because leadership positions, rather than mere membership, tend to develop mst the aforementioned skills.
 For these reasons, it is recommended that all pre-law students join the student-run, Pre-Law Society.

 Finally, finding internships can be a good way to become familiar with the legal field and practice of law.
 Internships are also a good way of finding out what the legal profession is like from the inside.
 This is particularly important for students who do not have family members or friends who practice law.
 If one thing is certain about pre-law, you want to know what legal practice is like before you invest in a legal education.